eslint/eslint/docs/src/rules/func-style.md

 - https://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html
 ---

-Enforces the consistent use of either `function` declarations or expressions.

 There are two ways of defining functions in JavaScript: `function` declarations and `function` expressions.
 Declarations contain the `function` keyword first, followed by a name and then its arguments and the function body, for example: